jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    Size refrigerator cubicle for standard 36 inch; actual refrigerator is smaller.

-   > TODO: <21-11-18, John D. Fisher> Decide how to conceal the empty space.
+   > Decide how to conceal the empty space.
    > Work with cabinet maker to design a door that could be removed if we end
    > up with a larger refrigerator later.